any-docs/css/content/reference/properties/fill-rule/index.md

 The **`fill-rule`** [CSS](/en-US/docs/Web/CSS) property defines the rule used to determine which parts of the SVG shape's canvas are included inside a shape to be filled.
 If present, it overrides the element's {{SVGAttr("fill-rule")}} attribute.

 The `fill-rule` clarifies which areas of a shape should be considered "inside" the shape.
 It provides two values you can set to tell the browser how the inside of a shape should be determined.
 For shapes that don't have intersecting paths, like a circle, the bounds of what is inside a shape to be filled are intuitively clear.
-With complex shapes that include intersecting paths (such as a Venn diagram) or paths enclosing other paths (such as a donut), the interpretation of which sections of the shape are "inside" the shape and should be filled by the {{cssxref("fill")}} property, may not be obvious.
+With complex shapes that include intersecting paths (such as a Venn diagram) or paths enclosing other paths (such as a donut), the interpretation of which sections of the shape are "inside" the shape and should be filled by the `fill` property, may not be obvious.

 > [!NOTE]
 > The `fill-rule` property only applies to {{SVGElement("path")}}, {{SVGElement("polygon")}}, {{SVGElement("polyline")}}, {{SVGElement("text")}}, {{SVGElement("textPath")}}, and {{SVGElement("tspan")}} elements nested in an {{SVGElement("svg")}}.
 It doesn't apply to other SVG, HTML, or pseudo-elements.